Key Takeaways

-What Were Bearer Shares in the BVI?
+What Are Bearer Shares in the BVI?

 Bearer shares offered anonymity and ease of transfer.
 But this also created major challenges for transparency, ownership tracking, and anti-money laundering controls.